 In this article, we take a close look at what factors can cause low levels of magnesium.
-We also explore the effects on the body and methods of treatment.
+We also explore the effects of a magnesium deficiency on the body and methods of treatment.

 - health of muscles and nerves